 We will end in the Spring with an overnight camp out and celebration.

-This is a 5-month program with camp taking place one Saturday each month.
+This is a 5-month program for girls 9 to 12 years of age.
+Camp takes place one Saturday each month.
 Participation in all dates is not required but is highly recommended as lessons and skills build throughout the immersion program.
 Hours are 10am to 3pm each day.

 Camp Dates: September 9th, October 14th, November 11th, December 9th, January 13th, February 10th, March 10th, April 14th / Optional Camp out: May 19th – 20th